-Dedicated to the sacred memories of my mother, Miriam Tovah bat Aharon Hakohen, father-in-law, Levi ben Yitzhak, sister-in-law, Ruchama Rivka Sondra bat Yechiel, sister, Shulamit bat Menachem, Chaim Mordechai Hakohen ben Natan Yitzchak, Yehonatan Binyamin ben Mordechai Meir Halevi, Avraham Yechezkel ben Yaakov Halevy, Shayna Yehudit bat Avraham Manes and Rivka, the refuah shlaimah of Shoshana Elka bat Etel Dina, Devorah bat Chana, Chaya Mindel bat Leah Basha and Yitzhak Akiva ben Malka, and the safety of our brothers and sisters in Israel and around the world.
+Dedicated to the sacred memories of my mother, Miriam Tovah bat Aharon HaKohane, father-inlaw, Levi ben Yitzhak, sister, Shulamit bat Menachem, sister-in-law, Ruchama Rivka Sondra bat Yechiel, Chana bat Shmuel, Yehonatan Binyamin ben Mordechai Meir Halevi, Tikvah bat Rivka Perel, Gittel Malka bat Moshe, Alexander Leib ben Benyamin Yosef, the Kedoshim of Har Nof, Pittsburgh, and Jersey City, the refuah shlaimah of Mordechai HaLevi ben Miriam Tovah, and the health and safety of our brothers and sisters in Israel and around the world.

-The Festival of Succot contains two major mitzvot, dwelling in the Succah on the night of the 15th of Tishrei, and the taking of the Arba'at ha-Minim (the Four Species).
-Both of these acts are in the halachic category of mitzvot aseh sh'hazman grama (time bound Positive Commandments); as such, while women may fulfill these commandments, they are not obligated to do so.
-This principle is based upon a major Mishnaic period source, "And in all cases of time-bound Positive Commandments, men are obligated and women are exempt."
+The Festival of Succot contains two major mitzvot, dwelling in the Succah on the night of the 15th of Tishrei, and the taking of the Arba'at HaMinim (the Four Species).
+These acts are in the halachic category of mitzvot aseh sh'hazman grama (time-bound Positive Commandments).
+Consequently, while women may fulfill these commandments, they are not obligated to do so.
+This principle is based on the well-known statement of Chazal: "And in all cases of time-bound Positive Commandments, men are obligated, and women are exempt."
 (Mishna Kiddushin 1:7)

-The following Midrashic interpretation of the Arba'at ha-Minim is particularly intriguing in light of the Mishna's statement:
+The following midrashic interpretation of the Arba'at HaMinim is particularly intriguing in light of this ruling:

-An alternate explanation: "The fruit of a beautiful tree [etrog]" - this refers to Sarah, since the Holy One blessed be He honored her (sh'hidrah, literally, beautified her) with good health in her old age.
+"The fruit of a beautiful tree [etrog]," this refers to Sarah, since the Holy One blessed be He honored her (sh'hidrah, literally, beautified her) with good health in her old age.
 As the text states: "Now Abraham and Sarah were old, coming on in years..."
-(Sefer Bereishit 18:11) "Date palm fronds [lulav]" - this refers to Rivka, for just like a date palm tree has both fruit and thorns, so, too, did Rivka give birth to a tzadik (Ya'akov) and a ra'asha (Eisav).
-"A branch of a braided tree [hadas]" - This refers to Leah, for just like the hadas is filled with leaves, so, too, was Leah [blessed] with many children.
-"Willows of the brook [arvei nachal]" - This refers to Rachel, for just like the arvei nachal wither before the other Arba'at ha-Minim, so, too, did Rachel die before her sister [Leah].
+(Sefer Bereishit 18:11) "Date palm fronds [lulav]," this refers to Rivka, for just like a date palm tree has both fruit and thorns, so, too, did Rivka give birth to a tzadik (Ya'akov) and a ra'asha (Eisav).
+"A branch of a braided tree [hadas]," this refers to Leah, for just like the hadas is filled with leaves, so, too, was Leah [blessed] with many children.
+"Willows of the brook [arvei nachal]," this refers to Rachel, for just like the arvei nachal wither before the other Arba'at HaMinim, so, too, did Rachel die before her sister [Leah].
 (Midrash Vayikra Rabbah, Parashat Emor 30:10, translation and brackets my own)

-We are immediately confounded by the Midrash's choice of the Emahot (Matriarchs) as metaphorically representing the Arba'at ha-Minim.
-After all, what is their connection if, as we have seen, women are exempt from mitzvot aseh sh'hazman grama?
-In my estimation, the Midrash followed this path in order to teach us a crucial lesson: Judaism is comprised of two beautiful and equally vital Massorot (traditions), the Massorah of the Fathers and the Massorah of the Mothers.
-Given this context, it is fitting and proper for the Midrash to compare the Emahot to the Arba'at ha-Minim.
+We are immediately struck by the midrash's choice of the Emahot as metaphorically representing the Arba'at HaMinim.
+After all, what is their connection since, as we have seen, women are exempt from mitzvot aseh sh'hazman grama?
+In my view, the midrash followed this approach in order to teach us a crucial lesson: Judaism is comprised of two beautiful and equally vital Massorot (traditions), the Massorah of the Fathers and the Massorah of the Mothers.
+Therefore, it is fitting and proper to compare the Emahot to the Arba'at HaMinim.

-In modern times, there was no greater proponent of this approach than my rebbe and mentor, Rabbi Joseph B. Soloveitchik zatzal (1903-1993), known as "the Rav" by his students and followers:
+In modern times, there was no greater exponent of this approach than my rebbe and mentor, Rabbi Joseph B. Soloveitchik zatzal (1903-1993), known as "the Rav" by his students and followers: